clubajax/base-component/README.md

 `src/BaseComponent`.
 Otherwise, your `import` should be pointed to `dist/BaseComponent`, which is transpiled to work with ES5.
 The polyfill includes the native-shim, which allows Chrome to work with the transpiled class.

+Q. **Uncaught TypeError: Illegal invocation**

+A. The native shim is not in use, when BaseComponent is compiled with Babel, and it is being access by an extending class.

 Q. **Uncaught TypeError: Failed to construct 'HTMLElement': Please use the 'new' operator, this DOM object constructor cannot be called as a function.**

 A. The web components native-shim.js (in the custom elements polyfill) is missing.